vbhaip/percolation-similarity/README.md

 # Percolation Similarity

-OMMS dissertation project for similarity metric on networks measuring information flow.
+This repo contains my work for the OMMS (Oxford Masters in Math) dissertation, supervised by Professor Renaud Lambiotte.
+It evaluates a new type of similarity metric on networks measuring information flow.
+The full dissertation can be read at [paper.pdf](paper.pdf).

 ## Getting Started